-Group Size: All employer health plans require there to be at least 1 W-2 employee that is not the spouse of the owner (children are okay.)
-This particular configuration requires there be at least 5 W-2 employees, although with one tweak to the ancillary benefits, can be extended down to 1 W-2 employee as well.
+Group Size: All employer health plans require there to be at least 1 full-time W-2 employee that is not the spouse of the owner (children are okay.)
+This particular configuration requires there be at least 5 full-time W-2 employees, although with one tweak to the ancillary benefits, can be extended down to 1 W-2 employee as well.

 Participation: At least 65% of the employees must be either enrolling in the plan or waiving because they have group coverage through another employer (such as through a spouse or a parent.)